bup/bup/DESIGN.md

 symlink targets and executable bits, so we have to store the rest some other way.

-Bup stores more complete metadata in the VFS in a file named .bupm in each tree.
-This file contains one entry for each file in the tree object, sorted in the same order as the tree.
+Excepting much earlier versions, bup stores more complete metadata in the repository in a file named .bupm in each tree.
+This file contains one entry for each file in the tree object.
 The first .bupm entry is for the directory itself, i.e. ".", and its name is the empty string, "".

+The .bupm entries were intended to be in the same order as the git tree so that you could walk through the tree and .bupm incrementally, in parallel, but unfortunately, they currently aren't.
+The bupm entries are ordered by the corresponding tree entry's "real" (unmangled name), not the actual name in the tree.
+Though the .bupm ordering does account for the fact that git sorts trees (including chunked trees) as if their names ended with "/" (so "fo" sorts after "fo." iff fo is a directory).

 Each .bupm entry contains a variable length sequence of records containing the metadata for the corresponding path.
 Each record